High-Risk Car Insurance in Massachusetts

 For Massachusetts Auto Insurance Plan (MAIP):

-1. Check that your household income falls at or below 150% of the federal poverty level.
+1. Confirm your household income is at or below 150% of the federal poverty level.

-2. Confirm you have a clean driving record with no major violations in the past five years.
+2. Verify your driving record has no major violations in the past five years.

-3. Make sure your vehicle meets the program's age and value requirements.
+3. Check that your vehicle meets the program's age and value requirements.

-5. Contact participating insurers offering the low-cost program, or call the Division of Insurance consumer hotline.
+5. Contact a participating insurer or call the Division of Insurance consumer hotline.

 6. Submit required income documentation and proof of Massachusetts residency.